-Chimney stacks

-Repair category 1

-Notes The chimney stack appears to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Chimney stacks Repair category 1 Notes Chimney stacks appear to be in a fair state of repair within the limitations of our inspection but can be vulnerable to defect and should be regularly maintained.
+Slight vegetation was evident to some chimneys which will require to be our inspection but can be vulnerable to defect and should be regularly maintained.